Delaware prison standoff over; corrections officer dead

 In a statement, the governor said the top priority is to determine what happened and how it unfolded over the course of the "long and agonizing situation."
 That includes holding those responsible accountable and making "whatever changes are necessary to ensure nothing like it ever happens again," he said.

-Carney ordered the state's flags to be flown at half-staff Thursday.
+Carney ordered the state's flags to be flown at half-staff.